bacrossland/sublease/README.md

 ### Models

 Sublease works by create controlled has_many and belongs_to relationships between your tenant and any other model.
 The has_many_subleases model should inherit from Sublease::Tenant and the belongs_to_subleases model should inherit from Sublease::Lodger.
+For instance, if your application allowed for accounts to be created that would be shared by many users, your models would look like this:

-    class Tenant < Sublease::Tenant
+    class Account < Sublease::Tenant
-      has_many_subleases(:lodgers)
+      has_many_subleases(:users)
     end

-    class Lodger < Sublease::Lodger
+    class User < Sublease::Lodger
-      belongs_to_sublease(:tenant)
+      belongs_to_sublease(:account)
     end

 The relationships work just like normal has_many and belongs_to ActiveRecord Relationships even taking the same options.
 The difference is that the relationship is immutable and all dependencies on the relationship are overridden to call the destroy method.
 This is to ensure that all callback are called on the model in the event of a delete or destroy method call.

+#### Scoping For Unique Records

+When adding unique record scope on your model, just do it as you would normally in ActiveRecord.
+Sublease is designed to be simple and not replace things that Rails and ActiveRecord can do just fine.
+Using the example above, if you wanted to scope a user's email to be unique per account, you might add a validator like so:

+    class User < Sublease::Lodger
+      belongs_to_sublease(:account)

+      validates :email, presence: true, uniqueness: { case_sensitive: false, scope: :account_id }
+    end

+#### Moving Tenants

+In most cases, once a record is tenanted it stays with it's tenant.
+Sublease prevents switching tenants by default.
+However, sometimes it is necessary to move a record from one tenant to another.
+To do this set the allow_sublease_change property to true.
+Using the example above, we'll move user 1 from account 1 to account 2.

+    $ user = User.find 1
+    $ user.allow_sublease_change = true
+    $ user.account_id = 2
+    $ user.save

 ### Controllers